dan3988/json-viewer/README.md

  * `res`: The contents of this folder are copied to the output directory.

 The build will output the extension to `./out/<browser>`.

+## TODO
+- [ ] Undo / redo edits
+- [ ] Allow multiple properties to be selected
+- [ ] Support `?.` chain expressions in JPath evaluator
+- [ ] Support special characters in json paths
+- [ ] Use JSON pointers in the path editor & url hash